sixP-NaraKa/aoe2net-api-wrapper/docs/docs_up_to_v0.3.0.md

 # Documentation

- This documentation page comprises v0.3.0.
+ This documentation page comprises v0.3.0 and below.
 For the documentation of v1.0.0 and onwards, see the [documentation page](https://github.com/sixP-NaraKa/aoe2net-api-wrapper/blob/main/docs/docs.md) here.

  The aoe2.net API has two general API endpoints which we can send requests to: